Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/ec2.md

 - if the instance is terminated, by default so will the root volume
 - hibernate our EC2 instance
 - OS is suspended to disk
-  - saves the content from the isntances memory (RAM) to the EBS
+  - saves the content from the instances memory (RAM) to the EBS
   - a lot faster to boot up
 - the EBS must be big enough to store the RAM
 - Root device **MUST BE ENCRYPTED**